RightToAskOrg/righttoask-docs/API.md

 - T = current tally updates for everything that has been decrypted in this epoch so far
 - SSig = signature<sub>server</sub>(h(T))

-(**Question: Can we get Trillian to deal elegantly with successive updates through the epoch? i.e. to make it obvious/easy to check that something you were told is subsequently included?
+(**Question: Can we deal elegantly with successive updates through the epoch? i.e. to make it obvious/easy to check that something you were told is subsequently included?
 Need to think about the data structure a little.
-It probably works out fine if we simply make a Trillian leaf out of each batch decryption - clients can then verify inclusion later, though they obviously can't verify if something was withheld.**)
+It probably works out fine if we simply make a Merkle leaf out of each batch decryption - clients can then verify inclusion later, though they obviously can't verify if something was withheld.**)

 (**Question: should a query answer include only the updates since the last epoch?
 Or should it include the state as at the last BB update too?
 If the latter, should it include an inclusion proof?
 Should an explicit commitment to current state be part of each epoch's BB data?
 If so the answer to a query would be a proven state - as at the last epoch - plus an unproven current update.
 Actually perhaps decoupling these is good - we say you can request a proven tally of the prior epoch (below), but separately (here) you can query the update that isn't yet on the BB.**)

 (**Question: we want a way to query earlier questions, e.g. for previous epochs, if the client has been offline for a while.
 We could implement this as either (1) amending the above query to include a root hash R, i.e. interpret this as a query for the questions since R, or (2) change the verification f'ns below so that rather than asking for something specific, you're simply asking for inclusion-proven list of all questions (or keys) between two updates.
 (2) seems better.
-Which then means we need to look at Trillian to see whether there are completeness proofs, i.e. is it possible, without seeing the whole tree, to verify that you've seen _all_ the questions or all the decrypted tallies?
+Which then means we need to consider completeness proofs, i.e. is it possible, without seeing the whole tree, to verify that you've seen _all_ the questions or all the decrypted tallies?
 I assume we can do this simply with a counter, but it's not obvious.**)

 ## Verification functions
 There are four different things a client may wish to verify (though the first two are very similar):